Maxim-Lanskoy/TraeAgent/CONCEPT.md

 ## Summary

-**NeuroNaut** is a modular, self-contained agent that runs entirely on your local hardware.
+**Neuronaut** is a modular, self-contained agent that runs entirely on your local hardware.
 It connects open-source LLMs (Qwen, Mistral) to MCP tools (CLI, filesystem, Telegram), learns skills over time, and reuses them to complete new goals faster.
 It’s inspired by Voyager and Anthropic’s MCP vision, but implemented with your preferred tools—Swift, Apple Silicon, Docker, and vector memory.
 It can be extended with more tools, dual-agent critique, and a curriculum engine for long-term growth.

 > This document forms the vision.
 See `README.md` for implementation checklist.